keirthana/anbox-cloud-docs/howto/instance/create.md

 | bdp7kmahmss3p9i8huu0 |      candy     | a4.3          | ssh    | false     | ready  | 2018-08-14 08:44:41 |
 +----------------------+----------------+---------------+--------+-----------+--------+---------------------+
 ```

-If the application for which you want to launch an instance is not yet published (see [Update an application](https://discourse.ubuntu.com/t/update-an-application/24201) for more details), the launch command will fail as it only allows launching an instance for a published application.
-However, you can work around this by specifying a specific version of an application:
+To launch an instance for a [published](https://discourse.ubuntu.com/t/how-to-update-an-application/24201#publish-application-versions-1) application, run:

+    amc launch <application_id>

+[note type="information" Status="Tip"]The `--vm` flag is not required when you specify an application id.
+The application has the information about whether a container or a virtual machine is to be created.[/note]

+The `amc launch` command fails if you provide the ID of an application that is not yet published.
+However, if you have a specific version of an application that has been published, you can specify it to launch the instance successfully:

     amc launch --application-version=0 bcmap7u5nof07arqa2ag

-## Launch raw instance

-The command for launching a raw instance from an image is:
+### Launch a raw instance

-    amc launch --raw <image_id>

-As argument, provide the ID or name of the image for which you want to launch an instance.
-See [Provided images](https://discourse.ubuntu.com/t/provided-images/24185) for a list of images that are available in Anbox Cloud.

-You can also list all available images with the `amc image ls` command:
+You can launch a [raw instance](https://discourse.ubuntu.com/t/instances/17763#application-instances-vs-raw-instances-2) from an image.
+To do so, get the ID of the image by running:

+    amc image ls

+This command lists the available images along with their IDs and status:

 ```bash
 +----------------------+---------+--------+----------+----------------------+